-Finding the perfect gadget gifts for children is trickier than it looks.
+Finding the best toys for kids is trickier than it looks.
 The children’s toy market is awash with overpriced junk destined to end up unloved and forgotten at the bottom of a toy box within days of being unwrapped.
 How do you find kid’s tech that’s inspiring and educational, but fun enough to keep them coming back to it?
-We have just the right picks.
+We have just the right picks, and have even found some Black Friday toy deals worth mentioning.

 We’re not going to look at obvious categories such as tablets or smartphones — we have separate roundups for those.
 This is about interesting and unusual gadgets that will hopefully delight your wee ones.
 These are the best tech toys for kids.
 We have included the suggested age from the manufacturer here, but we’ve found that as long as they’re supervised, younger kids will also really enjoy most of these gadgets and toys.